 Related: How to check Codex CLI version

-$ brew upgrade codex Warning: Not upgrading codex, the latest version is already installed
+$ brew upgrade --cask codex Warning: Not upgrading codex, the latest version is already installed

-When a newer release is available, Homebrew downloads the updated package and replaces the installed codex binary instead of printing the already-installed message.
+When a newer cask is available, Homebrew downloads the replacement package and relinks the codex binary instead of printing the already-installed warning.

 Related: How to check Codex CLI version